grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -querier.mimir-query-engine.enable-aggregation-operations
   [enable_aggregation_operations: <boolean> | default = true]

-  # (experimental) Enable support for binary operations in Mimir's query engine.
-  # Only applies if the Mimir query engine is in use.
-  # CLI flag: -querier.mimir-query-engine.enable-binary-operations
-  [enable_binary_operations: <boolean> | default = true]

-  # (experimental) Enable support for offset modifier in Mimir's query engine.
-  # Only applies if the Mimir query engine is in use.
-  # CLI flag: -querier.mimir-query-engine.enable-offset-modifier
-  [enable_offset_modifier: <boolean> | default = true]

-  # (experimental) Enable support for ..._over_time functions in Mimir's query
-  # engine.
-Only applies if the Mimir query engine is in use.
-  # CLI flag: -querier.mimir-query-engine.enable-over-time-functions
-  [enable_over_time_functions: <boolean> | default = true]

   # (experimental) Enable support for scalars in Mimir's query engine.
 Only
   # applies if the Mimir query engine is in use.
   # CLI flag: -querier.mimir-query-engine.enable-scalars
   [enable_scalars: <boolean> | default = true]

-  # (experimental) Enable support for unary negation in Mimir's query engine.
-  # Only applies if the Mimir query engine is in use.
-  # CLI flag: -querier.mimir-query-engine.enable-unary-negation
-  [enable_unary_negation: <boolean> | default = true]
 ```

 ### frontend